Red Queen Book Review

 Red Queen is a startlingly beginning to a brand new series by Victoria Aveyard.
 This was a reread for me and I loved this book as much as I did the first time.
 It is the perfect dystopian novel in the sense that it plays into all the tropes, the young girl who rises from oppression and fights for those she’s left behind.
 But somehow this is done with a unique plot line that you never see coming.
 It takes your breath away in places when the pieces start to finally click into place.

 My favourite character in Red Queen was Farley.
-She is the definition of strong female character, and I adore her.
-She is strong-willed and well rounded and just an all round brilliant character.
-I have to say she made the whole story all the more great, and the parts she was in made the hair on the back of my neck stand up.
+She is the definition of a strong female character, and I adore her.
+She is strong-willed and well rounded and just an all-around brilliant character.
+I have to say she made the whole story all the greater, and the parts she was in made the hair on the back of my neck stand up.
 It was well done, well written and she was one of the best characters I’ve read in a long time.

 Let me know if you’ve read this series and how much you liked/hated it in the comments below?
 Plus do you have any recommendation because I would love to hear about them!